vignesh-waran-k/docai_v2/README.md

 4.Creates a new key in Cloud KMS that automatically rotates.

-### After creating GCS bucket, processor creation, training/transmission of data from old processor to new processor we need to destroy the created key.
+### After creating GCS bucket, processor creation, training/transmission of data from old processor to new processor we need to destroy the created key

 5.Once we destroy a key we can retrieve and enable the key within 24 hours by default.
 Any data encrypted with this key version will not be recoverable after 24 hours of destroying.